The Prime Rate in Canada

 The prime rate is most commonly defined as the interest rate commercial banks charge their most credit-worthy customers.
 It serves as a benchmark rate for setting the rates on a variety of financial products, including mortgages, personal loans, and lines of credit.
 The prime rate is influenced by a number of factors, including inflation, economic growth, and the supply and demand for credit.

 The current prime rate appears high to us today, partly due to the fact that is has been unusually low over the past decade.
-The average Prime Rate over the past 50 years is 7.23%, comparable to today.
+The average Prime Rate over the past 50 years is 7.23%, higher than today.
 However, the average over the past 20 years is 3.75%.
-Compared to more recent history, the prime rate is high at 7.20%.
+Compared to more recent history, the prime rate is high at 4.95%.

 How is the prime rate determined?